The Manual of the Psi

 Maintaining Psionic Powers

 Some psionics, such as a psi bolt, are of instantaneous effect; you invoke it, it fires, and that's it.
 Other psi powers are not quite so cut and dried, however.
-While many are 'fire and forget' in nature, many more require constant effort on the part of the psi in order to function properly.
+While many are 'fire and forget' in nature, many more require constant effort on the part of the psi to function properly.
 This is called power maintenance.
 A psi may invoke a new power with each action, but can only maintain so many simultaneously.

 The number of psionics a character can maintain at any given time is dependent on his or her Intellect score.
 If the psi has an Intellect score of 6 or less, they can only maintain one psionic at a time.
 For each rank value of Intellect they hold above 6, then, a psi can maintain an additional power at the same time.
 A psi with rank value 30 Intellect, for instance, can maintain four psi powers at once.

 Unless one is a novice epsilon, it's most likely a character cannot maintain all of his or her persistent powers at the same time - it's just too hard to spread one's concentration so thin.
-Most often, it's in the best interest of a psi to keep their most important ability (or abilities) 'on' constantly, possibly oscillating between a few if their concentration isn't too impressive, in order to defend themselves under varying circumstances.
+Most often, it's in the best interest of a psi to keep their most important ability (or abilities) 'on' constantly, possibly oscillating between a few if their concentration isn't too impressive, to defend themselves under varying circumstances.

 After undertaking many adventures, or simply vanquishing the forces of evil for a time, a psi may have gained new insight into the world and how it works; in other words, Fortune.
 For the most part, psi-actives use Fortune much like any other character type, spending just as much when purchasing new skills or contacts, or when enhancing a current trait or power rank value; this is handled as is defined in the Core Rules.